Stealth Decoy Reader

 What’s Included in the Box?

-When you receive your Stealth Wiegand Data Interpreter, the box will contain the following items:
+When you receive your Stealth Decoy Reader, the box will contain the following items:

 Stealth v1 → Stealth v2 Updates